moznion/wiregarden/README.md

 Internally, this application / library uses [rs/zerolog](https://github.com/rs/zerolog) as a logger.
 You can configure the logger according to the manner of the zerolog.
 Please refer to the document of that.

+## gRPC Library

+It provides the wiregarden gRPC library for Java.
+Please refer to [this page](./ext/lib/java).

 ## Development Guide

 ### Pre-requirements